taikedz-mt/tincraft/README.md

 All tools are pretty effective - but they just drop items on the floor.

 * Cheap Dagger - same recipe as a sword
-* Brittle Chisel - same recipe as a pick
 * Weak Hatchet - same recipe as an axe
 * Toy Spade - same recipe as a shovel
+* Brittle Chisel - tin ingot on top of a stick
+* Chisel Mallet - tree block on top of a stick
+* Mallet and Chisel - Chisel and Mallet in the craft grid

 They do OK damage to mobs, but don't expect them to last long.
 They're also useless against players.